iNouis/Portfolio/README.md

 # Project description:

-This personal website is built using HTML and CSS, with a responsive design that ensures it looks and functions well across various screen sizes.
+<p>This personal website is built using HTML and CSS, with a responsive design that ensures it looks and functions well across various screen sizes.</p>

 # Tools and Technologies Used: